-From welcoming new guests to keeping track of city, state and federal regulations, the property manager of your rental property can cover a lot of bases.
-Not only does a property manager protect your investment, they help you increase your income and keep it passive.
+From welcoming new guests to keeping track of city, state, and federal regulations, the property manager of your rental property can cover a lot of bases.
+Not only does a property manager protect your investment, but they also help you increase your income and keep it passive.

 1. Allow You to Invest Without Geographic Limitations

-You aren’t stuck to owning and renting property in your local circle.
-You can now purchase vacation property in other states or cities and then earn money from that property when you aren’t using it yourself.
-Have you wanted to own a lake house, cabin in the mountains or condo near the beach?
+You aren’t stuck to owning and renting a property in your local circle.
+You can now purchase a vacation property in other states or cities and then earn money from that property when you aren’t using it yourself.
+Have you wanted to own a lake house, a cabin in the mountains, or condo near the beach?
 A property manager local to the property can be the one who checks in and keeps things maintained when you aren’t around.

 2. Provide Professional Support on Laws and Regulations

 You shouldn’t have to keep track of all the local and federal expectations for your property.
 Hiring a property manager means you have a professional who should be keeping track of those things for you.
 It gets even more important to have this expert perspective when you have properties in more than one city or state.
 A property manager should know the current ordinances, laws, and regulations.
 They should be able to address issues and help you avoid problems from the very start.

 Your investment needs to be protected with care and regular maintenance.
 But service calls can be one of the pricier aspects of owning a short-term rental property.
 A cohost or property manager can help out with simple repairs and maintenance.
 Some property managers even do lawn care, landscaping, and basic cleaning services to keep the home ready for guests.
 Other property managers might be skilled in professional areas, like basic plumbing, handyman jobs, and more.